-Choosing between Toronto and Vancouver?
-These are Canada's two biggest cities and top destinations for Indian immigrants.
-Both have large Indian communities, strong tech sectors, but very different vibes and costs.
-Here's how they compare.
+Toronto or Vancouver?
+Canada's two biggest cities and the top two destinations for Indian immigrants.
+Large Indian communities in both, strong tech sectors in both, and very different vibes and costs.
+Here is the comparison.

 | Factor | Toronto | Vancouver |